NICOL120/BAZ-CORE/README.md

-# Spectrum Core Contracts
+# baz Core Contracts

-This monorepository contains the source code for the core smart contracts implementing Spectrum Protocol on the [Terra](https://terra.money) blockchain.
+This monorepository contains the source code for the core smart contracts implementing baz Protocol on the [Terra](https://terra.money) blockchain.

 ## Development